TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/MenuObjects/Tmenu/Index.rst

 ..  t3-menu-tmenu-state:: SPC

-    :Data type: boolean / (config)
+    :Data type: :ref:`data-type-boolean` / (config)
     :Default: 0

-    Enable/Configuration for 'Spacer' pages.
+    Enable/configuration for "spacer" pages.

-    Spacers are pages of the doktype "Spacer".
-These are not viewable pages but "placeholders" which can be used to divide menu items.
+    Spacers are pages of the
+    :ref:`doktype "Spacer" <t3coreapi:list-of-page-types>`.
+These are not
+    viewable pages but "placeholders" which can be used to divide menu items.

 USERDEF1
 --------

 ..  t3-menu-tmenu-state:: USERDEF1

-    :Data type: boolean / (config)
+    :Data type: :ref:`data-type-boolean` / (config)

     User defined, see :t3-menu-tmenu:`itemArrayProcFunc` for details on how to use this.